nggit/tremolo-docs/basics/body.md

 request.params.post
 ```

+If the form type is `multipart/form-data`, which can be mixed with files, the files will be populated in `request.params.files`.
+For large upload needs, use [request.files()](/tremolo-docs/basics/body.html#multipart) instead.

 The request body will also be **cached**, allowing `request.body()` to be *awaited* afterwards.

 Here's a simple example of how to handle login form: